Doom 64: Reception

 By the time Doom 64 was released, the original Doom had been converted to nearly every platform capable of running it.
 Critics agreed that Doom 64 was by far the best-looking Doom to date, exceeding even the PC version.
 They were enthusiastic about the level designs, deeming them imaginative and much more challenging than those of the original Doom.
 A Next Generation critic remarked that "even the most skillful Doom fans will have their hands full.
 And pushing door switches often causes whole rooms to rearrange and fold out into new shapes."

 However, most reviewers said that the new graphics and levels were not enough to keep the game from feeling like yet another port of the original Doom.
 Peer Schneider of IGN concluded, "Make no mistake about it, this is the best update to Doom so far—but if you've played the PC, PSX, SNES, Mac, Saturn, etc versions to death, you can do without this one."
 GamePro disagreed with the majority on this point, stating that "Doom 64 pumps the tried-and-true corridor-shooter formula full of life, with another challenging, intense experience that showcases the system's capabilities."
 They rated it a perfect 5.0 out of 5 in all four categories: graphics, sound, control, and fun factor.
 Shawn Smith of Electronic Gaming Monthly instead regarded the lack of advancements in the basic Doom gameplay as a positive: "Some of you may want to see your space Marine jumping around or swimming underwater.
 Purists wouldn't want these features added because Doom wasn't about that stuff.
 I'll have to agree with the purists."

 Most critics praised the game's musical score for its atmospheric effect.
 Schneider and GamePro were both pleased with how well the analog control works, but Jeff Gerstmann of GameSpot said it was off and said of the game overall, "On paper, Doom 64 sounds better than the original could ever hope to be, but the end result feels more like a bastardization of the original."
 Comparing it to contemporary Nintendo 64 shooter Turok: Dinosaur Hunter, Schneider and GamePro both remarked that Doom 64 has less freedom of exploration and depth of control, but is more intense and "anxiety-filled".

 Doom 64 has garnered a cult following, with multiple fan-made PC source ports compatible with PC WAD files.
 Most prominently, Doom 64 TC (2003) is a massive collaborative PC fan port led by Samuel Vilarreal to add numerous enemy variants and levels; and Doom 64 EX (2008) is a source port to re-create the original experience made by Vilarreal, who had worked on Doom 64 TC and a Nintendo DS port of Doom 64.
 Patrick Klepek from Kotaku described it as the most underrated Doom game.
-Others praised the game for some of the best and most unique level designs, and for its darker and more sinister tone in contrast to the intense and aggressive action of the original Doom.
+The game has also been praised for its unique level design that some consider the best in the series, and for its darker and more sinister tone, in contrast to the aggressive action of Doom and Doom II.